ufal/npfl139/exam/questions.md

   the backup phase.
 [10]

-- Assuming we already have a filled replay buffer, describe the MuZero training – the losses and the target values used in them.
+- Assuming we already have a filled replay buffer, describe the MuZero training – the losses and the target values used in them (make sure to mention where all the values come from, whether from the replay buffer or whether they are somehow computed).
 [10]

 - In AlphaZero, define the empirical visit count distribution generated by the AlphaZero action selection.
 Then define the distribution